VoodooChild99/oss-fuzz-crawler/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s, --skip-check      Download corpuses only when it's not in local, hash checks are skipped -d DIRECTORY, --directory DIRECTORY
+  -h, --help            show this help message and exit -s, --skip-existed    Download corpuses only when it's not in local -d DIRECTORY, --directory DIRECTORY
                         Directory where the corpuses are stored locally -m MAX_RETRIES, --max-retries MAX_RETRIES